 Leisure at sea

-Charles Legardien at the helm of the Ville du Havre 2 is waiting for you on the boarding pontoon of the Olsen seawall.
+Richard Mermin and Charles Furic at the helm of the Ville du Havre are waiting for you on the boarding pontoon of the Olsen seawall.

 Set off on a tour of a port that never sleeps: tidal basins, mineral and oil tanker stations, pilot stations, towing, mooring… Witness the incessant ballet of oil tankers, container ships and cruise liners.
 Your captain will take you as close as possible to these giants of the seas and your boat will seem very small…